 You will then follow this with a thorough exploration of the South Coast, staying overnight in a country hotel to make the most of it.
 Packed with unique experiences, this tour promises the opportunity to partake in a glacier hike as well as to take a boat ride on the magnificent Jökulsárlón glacier lagoon.

 Your final day will be spent exploring the famous sites of the Golden Circle.
 Over these four days, therefore, you will see a vast amount of Iceland's west and south and will visit all three of the country's national parks.

 All tours are conducted in spacious minibusses and led by experienced guides.
 This combo thus promises to be as comfortable and personal as possible.

 Make the most of your four days in Iceland, and save money while doing so.
 Check availability by choosing a date.

 You will visit the fishing villages of Arnarstapi and Hellnar, where the coastal scenery is breathtaking, and the lonely hamlet of Búðir, on the Búðahraun lava fields.
-These settlements are all within sight of Snæfellsjökull, the beautiful glacier and volcano that sits at the end of the peninsula.
+These settlements are all within sight of Snæfellsjökull, the beautiful glacier and volcano at the end of the peninsula.